What does Texas SB971 do?

 SB971 is enforced by Texas Water Development Board.

-The compliance urgency for SB971 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB971 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SB971 is estimated as "low".
 This may vary based on industry and implementation requirements.